- What is a Paramedic?

 - What will I learn in the program?

-In the paramedic program you will learn advanced life support concepts and techniques following the U.S. Department of Transportation, Utah State Department of Health, and National Registry standards for certification.
-WSU teaches the National Standard Paramedic Curriculum of 1999 fully integrated with the 2010 EMS Education Standards.
-The 2015 AHA ECC Guidelines are also taught.
+In the WSU paramedic program you will learn advanced life support concepts and techniques following the U.S. Department of Transportation, Utah State Department of Health, and National Registry standards for certification.
+WSU teaches the National Standard Paramedic Curriculum integrated with the National EMS Education Standards.
+The most current American Heart Association Emergency Cardiac Care Guidelines are also taught.
 We believe paramedic success comes from higher order learning to include assessment based management, use of differential diagnosis, and problem solving.
-Students that successfully complete the program will take the National Registry Paramedic exams to become eligible for Utah and other state certification or licensure.
+Students who successfully complete the program will take the National Registry Paramedic exam to become eligible for Utah and other state certifications or licensures.

 - Why do I need to visit or call for college advising?